 "Maybe," Harry agreed.
 "See you at Hogwarts."

-"Strawberry, please," Harry chuckled.
-They sat down together to eat them.
+They found a bench a little down the street and sat down together to eat their ice cream.
 Hedwig leaned forward and stole a bite from time to time, earning a grin from Harry and a bellow of laughter from Hagrid.

 "Didn' know owls like ice cream," Hagrid mused.